 These are just some basic principles to good website design that will create content that is search engine and visitor friendly and will lay the foundation for the critical phase two of marketing your site on the Internet.
 I am sure there are many other things we can list on this page, but these are the basics, if they are in place, you should be OK.

-What this means for you is that you want as many high PR sites linking into your site as possible (without you linking back to them).
-This is because Google give these sites a lot of respect and value their “recommendations” signaled by who they choose to link to.
+What this means for you is that you want as many OTHER websites owned by OTHER people linking into your site as possible (without you linking back to them).
+This is because Google counts these links towards your popularity and value their “recommendations” signaled by who they choose to link to.

 If all this sounds a bit complicated, think of it this way: